Key Takeaway

 Why Tylenol Is a Good Match for Semaglutide Users

 The reason Tylenol pairs well with semaglutide comes down to stomach safety.
 Semaglutide slows gastric emptying and frequently causes nausea, vomiting, and abdominal discomfort.
 Adding a medication that also irritates the stomach (like an NSAID) can compound these problems.
-Acetaminophen sidesteps this issue entirely because it does not affect the stomach lining.
+Acetaminophen sidesteps this issue entirely because it doesn't affect the stomach lining.

-For patients who need relief from headaches, muscle aches, minor joint pain, toothaches, or fever while on semaglutide, Tylenol is the logical first choice.
+Try the BMI Calculator →For patients who need relief from headaches, muscle aches, minor joint pain, toothaches, or fever while on semaglutide, Tylenol is the logical first choice.
 It provides effective symptom relief without introducing additional GI risk.

 Absorption Considerations